issp-center-dev/2DMAT/doc/en/source/algorithm/pamc.rst

    \log\frac{Z}{Z_0} = \log\int \mathrm{d}x e^{-\beta f(x)} - \log\int \mathrm{d}x e^{-\beta_0 f(x)},

 where :math:`\beta_0` is the minimum value of :math:`\beta` used in the calculation.
+The sixth column is the acceptance ratio of MC updates.

 .. code-block::